KhronosGroup/SYCL_Reference/source/iface/event.rst

   bool is_host() const;

-Returns true if this a host event
+Returns True if this a host event

 get_wait_list
 =============